-Never pull a load by attaching it to the cage: this can cause the vehicle to tip over.
+Never pull a load by attaching it to the bumper or any other accessories; this can cause the vehicle to tip over.
 Use only the trailer hitch or winch to pull a load.

 When pulling loads with a chain or cable, ensure that there is no slack before starting and maintain tension while pulling.